How to Fix iMessage (iCloud & AppStore)

 If your new to iMessage and/or this is your first time visiting my guide then I would suggest that you carry on reading and start with Part-1 below, it details important basic information you need to know and understand in order to get iMessage working on a hackingtosh computer along with the more common issues seen, only move on to part-2 if you need to.

 iMessage - Apple's cross-device, instant messaging system built into OSX (and IOS) is quite possibly the most finicky software element to get working correctly when OSX is running on non-Apple hardware.
-Having built and installed many hackingtosh systems over the past few years, i've run into iMessage issues many times, in each and every case it was a different problem requiring a new solution.
+Having built and installed many hackingtosh systems, i've run into iMessage issues many times, in each and every case it was a different problem requiring a new solution.

 I wrote this guide to share my findings with those of you who are having issues running iMessage on a OSX hackingtosh system, some steps of the guide are critical, others are optional - this is made clear at each step of the guide.